 The Tamarind Spiced Chicken Wings ($18) were decent, glazed with a sweet-savoury (not ironically not too spicy) sauce, which my friends remarked were “good, but the Korean Fried Chicken restaurants can offer better.”

-Seared scallops were unfortunately drier than expected and possibly even rubbery on some parts.
+Seared Scallops ($24) with cauliflower puree were unfortunately drier than expected, and possibly even rubbery on some parts.

 Everyone on the table is a fan of Ramsay to varying degree, and came with certain expectations.
-Perhaps it was still the opening week, mains while satisfactory were mostly lackluster.
+Mains while satisfactory were mostly lackluster.

-The BSK Beef Burger ($26) needed a tastier patty (though it was still rather juicy); the Slow Cooked Veal Shin ($46) while covered in a savoury grain mustard sauce lacked that robustness; and the Shepherd’s Pie with Braised Lamb ($38) was… just like another shepherd’s pie.
-No major surprises.
+The BSK Beef Burger ($29) needed a tastier patty (though it was still rather juicy); the Slow Cooked Veal Shin ($46) while covered in a savoury grain mustard sauce lacked that robustness; and the Shepherd’s Pie with Braised Lamb ($38) was… just like another shepherd’s pie.

 As it turned out, my friends almost wanted to leave without desserts, but I insisted on having some to complete the meal.
 And they all turned out to be redeeming.